Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 Dinner = aa haan yen

-For a detailed breakdown of communicating in Thailand and the Thai language, take a look at our in-depth dive into the Thai language, go to kidsenglishthailand.org/blog/communicating-in-thailand
+For a detailed breakdown of communicating in Thailand and the Thai language, please take a look at our in-depth dive into the Thai language, go to kidsenglishthailand.org/blog/communicating-in-thailand

 Sticky Rice (Khao-Niew)